-California’s wine country residents face fire fatigue
+California’s wine country residents facing fire fatigue

 The blaze tore through many iconic wineries in Napa and Sonoma counties and the five-starred Meadowood Resort, home to a three-Michelin-starred restaurant.

-Further to the north, in what has already been a historically devastating wildfire season for California, a fire in a heavily forested area of rural Shasta County has destroyed nearly 150 buildings and killed three people.
+Further to the north, in what has already been a historically devastating wildfire season for California, a blaze in a heavily forested area of rural Shasta County has killed three people and destroyed nearly 150 buildings.
 The circumstances of their deaths are not known.
 More than 1,200 people were evacuated for the Zogg Fire, which has burned at least 62 square miles (160 square kilometers).

-Zogg incident commander Sean Kavanaugh said Tuesday that winds from the north have subsided, giving firefighters an opportunity to get resources around the very large fire.
+Zogg incident commander Sean Kavanaugh said winds from the north have subsided, giving firefighters an opportunity to get resources around the large fire.

 “The weather has given us a break.
 We’re going to take the opportunity where we can, with the change in the weather, the calmness,” he said.